TOminerTV/TOminerTV/README.md

 <br><br>
 <h2>My projects</h2>
 <h4>Projekt Eleven</h4>
-<a href="https://projekt-eleven.eu" target="_blank">Projekt Eleven</a> is a German-speaking gaming community.
+<a href="https://projekt-eleven.eu">Projekt Eleven</a> is a German-speaking gaming community.
 As one of the CEOs of the community, I develop the website, as well as the Teamspeak3 scripts in the past.
 If you like gaming, come over and check out our community.
-Thanks also to <a href="https://github.com/dennisabrams" target="_blank">Dennis Abrams</a> who has taken over the Teamspeak3 and CS:GO programming.
+Thanks also to <a href="https://github.com/dennisabrams">Dennis Abrams</a> who has taken over the Teamspeak3 and CS:GO programming.
 Check out his profile, he has nice repositories, maybe you can leave a star on one of them 😉.

 <img width="100%" src="https://capsule-render.vercel.app/api?type=waving&color=0:3b82f6,100:60a5fa&section=footer&height=100" />